-New Delhi: In a massive scale up of conflict in Galwan Valley in Eastern Ladakh, about 20 Indian Army soldiers were killed during a violent face-off with the People’s Liberation Army (PLA) of China on Monday.
+New Delhi: In a massive scale-up of conflict in eastern Ladakh’s Galwan valley, about 20 Indian Army soldiers, including a colonel, were killed during a violent face-off with the People’s Liberation Army of China, on Monday.

-According to sources, the Chinese side has suffered around 50 casualties.
+According to defence sources, the Chinese side has also suffered many casualties.

 The number of casualties suffered by the Indian Army revealed the extent and scale of the conflict, which has escalated over the past two days.

-Meanwhile, high-level meetings in Defence establishments were held on Tuesday night.
-Prime Minister Narendra Modi met Union Home Minister Amit Shah and Defence Minister Rajnath Singh to review the prevailing situation in eastern Ladakh, where the face-off between troops of India and China has continued since early May.
+Meanwhile, high-level meetings in defence establishments were held on Tuesday night.
+The prime minister, Narendra Modi, met the Union home minister, Amit Shah, and the defence minister, Rajnath Singh, to review the prevailing situation in eastern Ladakh, where the face-off between troops of India and China has continued since early May.

-India has accused China of failing to adhere scrupulously to the June 6 agreement, reached between senior military officials of the two countries for de-escalation of the situation in Eastern Ladakh.
+India has accused China of failing to adhere to the June 6 agreement, which reached between senior military officials of the two countries for de-escalation of the situation in eastern Ladakh.

-In the first official reaction to the violent clashes with the Chinese troops that left three Indian Army personnel dead, the External Affairs Ministry said that both sides suffered casualties that could have been avoided, had the agreement at the higher level been scrupulously followed by the Chinese side.
+In the first official reaction to the violent clashes with the Chinese troops, the foreign ministry said that both sides suffered casualties that could have been avoided, had the agreement at the higher level been scrupulously followed by the Chinese side.

-Official spokesperson of MEA, Anurag Shrivastava said, ''Given its responsible approach to border management, India is very clear that all its activities are always within the Indian side of the LAC.
-We expect the same of the Chinese side.''
+The foreign ministry spokesperson, Anurag Shrivastava, said, “Given its responsible approach to border management, India is very clear that all its activities are always within the Indian side of the LAC.
+We expect the same of the Chinese side.”